It all starts with preparation: fraudsters study information about their victims on social networks and open sources

-Multi-level fraud schemes always begin with preparation.
-If a fraudster has chosen a scientist as their victim, they will first study the details of their biography in online encyclopedias.
-This was warned to Russians by the Department for Organizing the Fight Against Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of Russia.
+Multi-level fraud schemes always start with preparation.
+If a fraudster has chosen a scientist as his victim, he will first study the details of his biography in online encyclopedias.
+Russians were warned about this by the Department for the Organization of Combating Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of Russia.

 Complex multi-stage fraud schemes always begin with preparation.
 Most often, attackers analyze data from leaks and social networks, but data from online encyclopedias and even databases of scientific publications can also be used.

 The attackers act, believing that their victims have significant financial resources.
-Their professional occupation and habit of being treated with respect can weaken vigilance, the department explained.
+Their professional employment and habit of being treated with respect can weaken vigilance, the department explained.

 Fraudsters often resort to the "fake boss" scheme.
 The victim receives a call from a person who introduces himself as a high-ranking official, for example, the mayor of the city.

-To protect your loved ones, we recommend explaining to them a simple fact: status, merits, and achievements do not protect against a call from a foreign call center, but only further motivate the criminal.
-Be sure to discuss the risks and methods of protection with your older relatives.
+To protect your loved ones, we recommend explaining to them a simple fact: status, merits and achievements do not protect against a call from a foreign call center, but only further motivate the criminal.
+Be sure to discuss risks and methods of protection with your older relatives.

 Read more on the topic:

-Machine learning and AI help Kaspersky Lab identify about half a million new cyber threats every day
+Machine learning and AI help Kaspersky Lab detect about half a million new cyber threats every day

 Banks proposed to oblige messengers to interrupt calls and correspondence if fraud is suspected